quead/angular-youtube-player/README.md

 5. Add your youtube api key in settings.json or in the app

+6. To connect to your [server](https://github.com/quead/angular-youtube-server "Angular youtube server")

+You must change inside **app.modules.ts** your path to your server.

 **For SASS development**

 1. Install [Sass](http://sass-lang.com/install "Sass website")